 Carl Fronhofer was named the Andrew F. Barth Head Coach of Wrestling on June 30, 2011.
 Fronhofer first joined the Columbia wrestling coaching staff in August 2008 as an assistant coach.

 Fronhofer boasts an impressive wrestling resume including All-America honors at the University of Pittsburgh, as well as also being a member of the US national team in 2009.

 In just his second year at the helm of Columbia wrestling, Fronhofer led the Lions to arguably the most successful season in the rich history of the program.
 At the EIWA Championships, four Lions punched automatic bids to the NCAA, with three grapplers reaching the finals of their respective weight classes.
 Not since 1912 has Columbia been represented in three EIWA weight class finals.
-Steve Santos '13CC (149 pounds), Jake O'Hara '13CC (157 pounds) Josh Houldsworth '14CC (165 pounds) and Matt Bystol '14CC (133 pounds) each earned auto bids to the NCAA Wrestling Championships in Des Moines, Iowa, with Santos winning his weight class to become the 19th individual EIWA Champion in program history.
+Steve Santos '13CC (149), Jake O'Hara '13CC (157) Josh Houldsworth '14CC (165) and Matt Bystol '14CC (133) each earned auto bids to the NCAA Wrestling Championships in Des Moines, Iowa, with Santos winning his weight class to become the 19th individual EIWA Champion in program history.

 Columbia also reached program marks at the NCAA Championships, as Stephen West '13CC joined his four teammates at the tournament when he received a wildcard selection from the NCAA.
 The five wrestlers competing at the NCAA Championships matched the program record set in 2005.
 Three wrestlers advanced past the opening day of the tournament - Santos, West and Bystol - but it would be Santos who would etch his name into the Columbia wrestling record books.
 The Brick, N.J. native defeated Minnesota's Dylan Ness in the third-place match on the final day of competition, becoming the highest place-finisher in Columbia history.
 Following the tournament, Santos was recognized by Flo Wrestling as the Most Improved Division I wrestler in the nation.